 Virtually anything that will hold soil and water is a candidate for container growing.
 From a bag of soil with holes punched for planting and drainage to wooden tubs, old riding boots, milk cans, hanging baskets and fancy ornamental pots.
-You can choose the size, shape and cost to fit your needs and desires.
-Here are a few things to keep in mind:
+You can choose the size, shape, and cost to fit your needs and desires.

 - The deeper the pot the less watering it will need.
 Pots with a small soil volume will dry out faster and require more frequent watering.